lindbrook/packageRank/README.md

-The [CRAN package download logs](http://cran-logs.rstudio.com/) for the *previous* day are typically posted by 17:00 UTC and the results for [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) usually become available about an hour later.
+The [CRAN package download logs](http://cran-logs.rstudio.com/) for the *previous* day are typically posted by 17:00 UTC and the results for [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) usually become available soon thereafter (up to an hour depending when it’s standard time).

 #### why aren’t today’s logs and results available?

-Occasionally problems with “today’s” data can emerge due to the upstream dependencies illustrated below.
+Occasionally problems with “today’s” data can emerge due to the upstream dependencies (illustrated below).

     CRAN Download Logs --> 'cranlogs' --> 'packageRank'